Kelcon86/NBA_HOF_Predictions/README.md

 ## Description of the communication protocols
 Our group has communicated through a dedicated Slack channel as well as via Zoom.

-## Machine Learning
+## Data Exploration Phase
 - Description of preliminary data preprocessing

     *   The preliminary data preprocessing began prior to the data being loaded into the database.
-There were a few irregularies apon first inspection of the data.
-The first step was replacing any strings representing zeros with the actual interger 0.
+There were a few irregularities upon first inspection of the data.
+The first step was replacing any strings representing zeros with the actual integer 0.
 There were a few number of instantces in the `3P%` column where, rather than a 0, a hyphen was entered.
 This resulted in the column being labled as an `object` rather than a `float64` using the pandas `.dtypes`.
-This column would cause errors within our machine leanring process.
+This column would cause errors within our machine learning process.
 The hyphens were converted using the pandas `.to_numeric()` function with this code:

         ```rookies_df['3P%'] = rookies_df['3P%'].replace({'-':'0'})```

     *   The next step was filling in any NaNs.
 The majority of NaNs were found in the `Hall of Fame Class` column since if a player had not been inducted, they would not have a class year assoicated with them.
 This was addressed by replacing and filling in these with the labels "Hall of Fame Member" and "Not Inducted".

     *   Lastly, using the pandas `.get_dummies()` function our `Hall of Fame Class` column was encoded to separate the "inducted" and "not_inducted" players into separate columns since the "inducted" column will be our target for our machine learning model.

+## Analysis Phase

+## Machine Learning

 - Description of preliminary feature engineering and preliminary feature selection, including the decision-making process